 Ropes, like runway models, seem to be getting skinnier with each passing year.
-Just 10 years ago, almost all lead ropes were 11mm.
-Now, you only see the fatties in heavy-duty situations such as on big walls and fixing; 10mm lead ropes are standard; 9mm single ropes are common and one company, Mammut, even has an 8.9mm single rope.
+Not that long ago, almost all lead ropes were 11mm.
+Now, you only see the fatties in heavy-duty situations such as on big walls and fixing; 9.8mm lead ropes are standard; low-9mm single ropes are common; some companies even have single ropes in the 8-millimeter range now.
 Similarly, double and twin ropes have also gone on diets.

 The dangers of starting up a route and using a rope that is too short for it are many.
 For one, you may not be able to reach the anchors.
 For another, your belayer might accidentally lower you off the end of the rope.
 Always confirm a route’s length and match your rope to suit it.
 Also, knot the end of the rope!